-When cruising on sailboat, you want to have at least half gallon of freshwater per person, per day.
-And if you are cautious, you double that amount as a safety factor (like engineers do when they are unsure of their calculations).
-So, one gallon of freshwater per person, per day, is a good—safe—amount.
+When cruising on a sailboat you want to have at least half a gallon of freshwater per person, per day.
+And if you’re being cautious you double that amount as a safety factor (like engineers do when they are unsure of their calculations).
+So, one gallon of freshwater per person, per day, is a good—safe—amount to take on a voyage.
 And that’s only for drinking and cooking, no washing or rinsing.

 Everyone has their comfort level.
 When it comes to safety, I like to be extra comfortable.

 Improbable as it might seem, I had never really worried about water before taking that trip.
-I’d been on other voyages, or camping, where I needed to be careful with the water I had.
-But I always felt like I had enough, or that I wasn’t so far away for it be a problem.
-Looking at the barril, however, I could see the problem right in front of me — could measure it in inches — and this wasn’t at all comforting.
+I’d been on other voyages, or camping, where we had to be careful with the water we used.
+But I had always felt that we had enough, or weren’t so far away for it to be a problem.
+Looking at the barril, however, I could see the problem right in front of me — could measure it in inches — and the reality of that fact wasn’t very comforting.
 I had no control over the situation — could not make the rain fall or the wind blow to carry us home.
 All I could do was ration what I took and hope the others did the same.

 If we were stuck out there, how long could we last with the water we had?
 The more I thought about it, the more I realized I didn’t have a clue.
-In that blazing heat, I couldn’t imagine getting by on anything less than a pint of water a day; was probably transpiring as much from my skin and lungs just sitting there.
+In that blazing heat, I couldn’t imagine getting by on anything less than a pint of water a day.
+I was probably transpiring as much from my skin and lungs just sitting there in the shade.
 Aside from the water in the barril, there was ice in the box.
 But the ice would soon melt and drain away.
 My best guess: we had enough water for maybe four or five days, then things would start to get rough.